Priiyaa/cotiviti_intern_assignment/README.md

    export ANTHROPIC_API_KEY=your_key_here      # Mac/Linux
    set ANTHROPIC_API_KEY=your_key_here          # Windows cmd
    ```
-   Set this in the same terminal window you'll run the app from — it doesn't carry over between terminal sessions.
+   Set this in the same terminal window you'll run the app from — it doesn't carry over between terminal sessions

-All commands below are run from the **repository root** (not from inside `src/`), so that the relative paths to `data/`, `models/`, `clean_data/`, and `result/` resolve correctly.

 ---